hubt/kubernetes-faq/README.md

 How do I determine the status of a deployment?

 What is a DaemonSet?
-It's a set of pods that is run only once on a host.
+A DaemonSet is a set of pods that is run only once on a host.
 It's used for host-layer features, for instance a network, host monitoring or storage plugin.

 What is a PetSet?
-In a regular deployment all the instances of a pod are exactly the same, they are indistinguishable and are thus sometimes referred to as "cattle", these are typically ephemeral and stateless applications.
+In a regular deployment all the instances of a pod are exactly the same, they are indistinguishable and are thus sometimes referred to as "cattle", these are typically stateless applications that can be easily scaled up and down.
 In a PetSet, each pod is unique and has an identity that needs to be maintained.
 This is commonly used for more stateful applications like databases.

 How does a kubernetes service work?

 Within the cluster, most kubernetes services are implemented as a virtual IP called a ClusterIP.
 A ClusterIP has a list of pods which are in the service, the client sends IP traffic directly to a randomly selected pod in the service, so the ClusterIP isn't actually directly routable even from kubernetes nodes.
 This is all done with iptables routes and managed by the kube-proxy on each node.
 So only nodes running kube-proxy can talk to ClusterIP members.
+An alternative to the ClusterIP is to use a "Headless" service by specifying ClusterIP=None, this does not use a virtual IP, but instead just creates a DNS A record for a service that includes all the IP addresses of the pods.
 The live members of the cluster are stored in an API object called an `endpoint`.
 You can see the members of a service by doing a `kubectl get endpoints <service>`

 How do I expose a service to a host outside the cluster?

 There are two ways, use the NodePort or LoadBalancer service type.
 1: NodePort.
 This makes every node in the cluster listen on the specified NodePort, then any node will forward traffic from that NodePort to a random pod in the service.
 1: LoadBalancer.
 This provisions a NodePort as above, but then does an additional step to provision an AWS ELB automatically, it also modifies the Auto-Scaling Group of the cluster so that it automatically attaches all members of the ASG to that ELB.

-How does DNS work in kubernetes?

-There is a DNS server called skydns which runs in a pod in the cluster, in the `kube-system` namespace.
-That DNS server reads from etcd and can serve up dns entries for kubernetes services to all pods.
-You can reach any service with the name `<service>.<namespace>.svc.cluster.local`.
-The resolver automatically searches `<namespace>.svc.cluster.local` dns so that you should be able to call one service to another in the same namespace with just `<service>`.

 How do I force a pod to run on a specific node?